rancher/elemental/docs/elemental-plans.md

  - Files: Creates files
  - Probes: http probes

-!!! note
+!!! tip
     Both one time instructions and periodic instructions can run either a direct command or a docker image.

 ## Adding local plans on Elemental

-You can add local plans to Elemental as part of the `#!yaml MachineRegistration` CRD, in the `cloud-config` section as follow:
+You can add local plans to Elemental as part of the `#!yaml MachineRegistration` CRD, in the `cloud-config` section as follows:

 ```yaml
 apiVersion: elemental.cattle.io/v1beta1